Deterministic Matching versus Probabilistic Matching

 Goal of the Customer Hub

 What are your short-term and long-term goals for your Customer hub?
 What will you use it for?
 Will it be used for marketing and analytics only, or to support your transactional operations only, or both?
 Will it require real-time or near-real-time interfaces with other systems in the enterprise?
 Will the interfaces be one-way or two-way?
+What are the benefits of master data management preparation?

 Just like any software development project, it is essential to have a clear vision of what you need to achieve with your Customer hub.
 It is particularly important because the Customer hub will touch most, if not all, facets of your enterprise.
 Proper requirements definition early on is key, as well as the high-level depiction of your vision, illustrating the Customer hub and its part in the overall enterprise architecture.
 You have a much better chance of making the right implementation decisions, particularly as to which matching methodology to use, if you have done the vital analysis, groundwork, and planning ahead of time.